ashrafulalam005/Dots-and-Boxes-game-with-python/README.md

 3. Players take turns clicking between adjacent dots to draw a line.
 4. When a player completes the fourth side of a box, they claim that box and earn a point.
 5. The game continues until all possible boxes are completed.
+6. But if there is any problem you can easily restart the game using reset button.
-6. The player with the most boxes at the end of the game wins.
+7. The player with the most boxes at the end of the game wins.
 <br>

 ## Technologies Used